Gergana Topalova

 Gergana Topalova (Гергана Топалова; born 22 February 2000) is a Bulgarian tennis player.
-She has career-high WTA rankings of world No. 210 in singles and No. 388 in doubles.
-Topalova is the current No. 3 Bulgarian female player.
+She has career-high WTA rankings of 210 in singles and 388 in doubles.

-She has won six singles titles and four doubles titles on the ITF Circuit.
+Topalova has won six singles titles and five doubles titles on the ITF Circuit.
 On the ITF Junior Circuit, she had a career-high combined ranking of No. 31, achieved on 22 January 2018.

 Career

 In 2019, Topalova made her Fed Cup debut for Bulgaria.

 2023–2024: WTA Tour debut

 On 23 November 2022, she was confirmed as a participant at the 2023 United Cup as part of the Bulgarian team.
-On New Year’s Eve 2022, she made her debut in mixed doubles match alongside Adrian Andreev which they lost to the top-seeded team of Maria Sakkari and Stefanos Tsitsipas.
+On New Year's Eve 2022, she made her debut in mixed doubles match alongside Adrian Andreev which they lost to the top-seeded team of Maria Sakkari and Stefanos Tsitsipas.
 The following day, she made her WTA Tour debut and lost her maiden singles match to Elise Mertens in three sets.

 Topalova participated in the qualifying draw of the 2023 Hobart International.
 She entered as an alternate and lost in the first round of qualifying to Diane Parry.

-Topalova reached the final round of the qualifying competition at the 2024 Wimbledon Championships on her Grand Slam qualifying debut.
+Topalova reached the final round of the qualifying competition at the 2024 Wimbledon Championships on her major qualifying debut.

 She entered the main-draw at the 2024 Iași Open as a qualifier.
-She also qualified for the main draw of the 2024 Budapest Grand Prix but lost to fourth seed Sara Sorribes Tormo in three sets.
+She also qualified for the main draw of the 2024 Budapest Grand Prix but lost to fourth seed Sara Sorribes Tormo, in three sets.